- Sodas, both the empty calories of regular and some of the artificial sweeteners of diet, negatively affect your entire body.

 - Sparkling water (or a SodaStream!) to get your bubbly fix.

 - Hit the tea aisle (for loose or bagged tea) for a flavored drink alternative.
+Fruit teas are caffeine free and are great hot or iced.

 - The produce section is your new bff!
 Buy whole fruits to satisfy your sugar craving, and veggies to give you fiber.